 - Talk to your co-workers about hosting an event to recognize Speech and Hearing Month.

-- If you are a teacher, school administrator or health-care professional working in a school setting, then talk to your students about noise-induced hearing loss.
-Ensure that your colleagues are well-educated about classroom acoustics and the dangers of noisy toys.
+- If you are a teacher, school administrator or health-care professional working in a school setting, then talk to your students about noise-induced hearing loss and share information about classroom acoustics and the dangers of noisy toys with your colleagues.

 - Talk to the seniors in your life about the warning signs of a communication disorder and the value of hearing aids.